Newly named Washington Post editor decides not to take job after backlash, will stay in Britain

 “To be sure, it can't be business as usual at The Post,” Bezos wrote.
 “The world is evolving rapidly and we do need to change as a business.”

 In his Facebook note, Maraniss said that the issue for staff members is integrity, not resistance to change.
-To that end, it remains to be seen whether Lewis can gain staff support.
+To that end, it remains to be seen whether Lewis can gain staff support in order to survive himself.

+“I think the deal is Will Lewis stays, for now,” former Post media columnist Margaret Sullivan said in a message on X Friday.
+“Winnett's pre-ouster is the sacrifice/compromise.
+Was his tenure even less than a single Scaramucci?”

 Lewis said Friday that the recruitment firm and process for replacing Winnett will be announced soon.
 Winnett's sudden hiring — without any indication of an extensive search — had also rankled staff members.